 3. Failure of Soft Floors:

-One such example of the collapse of building due to failure of soft soil was the Leaning Tower collapse during the Taiwan earthquake as shown in figure 3.
+One such example of the collapse of building due to failure of soft soil was the Leaning Tower collapse during the Taiwan earthquake.

 4. Failure of Building Itself:

 The strength of the building depends upon the materials that have been used during its construction.
 In general practice, buildings made up of wooden materials are less susceptible to collapse than the concrete buildings.
 This is because concrete buildings lose rigidity.